Nexbit/openresty/README.md

 ### `ONBUILD` variant

-The `*:onbuild` image variant uses [`ONBUILD` hook](http://docs.docker.com/engine/reference/builder/#onbuild) that automatically copies all files and subdirectories from the `nginx/` directory located at the root of Docker build context (i.e. next to your `Dockerfile`) into `/opt/openresty/nginx/`.
+The `*:onbuild` image variants use [`ONBUILD` hooks](http://docs.docker.com/engine/reference/builder/#onbuild) that automatically copies all files and subdirectories from the `nginx/` directory located at the root of Docker build context (i.e. next to your `Dockerfile`) into `/opt/openresty/nginx/`.
 The minimal configuration needed to get NginX running is the following:

 ```coffee
 project_root/